jaydiaz2012/geospatialexercise/README.md

-# CLAUDE.md

-This file provides guidance for AI assistants working on the `geospatialexercise` codebase.

 ## Project Overview

 This is a Streamlit web application that allows users to search for and preview **Sentinel-2 satellite imagery** via an interactive map interface.
 Users can click a location on a Folium map, set a date range, and retrieve the lowest-cloud-cover Sentinel-2 scene for that location using the AWS Element84 STAC API.